Hello! I’m Frecelynne and welcome to my pregnancy journey.

 - blood tests to check my sugar level and thyroid

 - She also prescribed lots of medicine that I need to take on certain days.

 - Metformin to make me get my period

-I also joined forum and groups that I think would help me.
+I also joined forums and groups that I think would help me.
 Things are better if you are with someone with the same goal by your side.

 Right now, I stopped seeing the doctor and my cycle with her.
 I chose a different path – healthy, herbal, organic.
-On different post, I’ll be sharing why.
-I’ll also give review to the supplements that I’ll be trying.
-Also, recipes and food that will help us regulate our mens.
+In a different post, I’ll be sharing why.
+I’ll also give a review of the supplements that I’ll be trying.
+Also, recipes and food will help us regulate our period.

-Disclaimer: I’m not a health professional nor dietician.
+I’m not a health professional nor dietician.
 I don’t sell anything nor a member of any multi-level marketing companies.
-I am just sharing my raw experience on getting pregnant.
+I am just sharing my raw experience of getting pregnant.

-Controlling PCOS, is time consuming and costly.
-Don’t get me wrong, I’m not complaning.
+Controlling PCOS is time-consuming and costly.
+Don’t get me wrong, I’m not complaining.
 It’s just the truth.
-We (together with other girls with PCOS) are in a difficult road but I believe we are in a beautiful journey.
+We (together with other women with PCOS) are on a difficult road but I believe we are on a beautiful journey.